1.7 miles located from the northern boundary of the Army Corps of Engineers property, north to 140 Skimmer Way, which includes a northern taper

 On March 8, 2016, in response to the re-issue of the Request for Bids for the Towns of Duck, Kill Devil Hills and Kitty Hawk beach nourishment projects, four bids from dredge contractors were received.
 The bids received were as follows: Great Lakes Dredge & Dock: $38,520,850; Weeks Marine: $45,071,250; Manson Construction: $47,841,900; and, Dutra Group: $48,205,055.
 Subsequent to the bid opening, complete bid packages were reviewed by the project’s consultant engineers, CPE-NC, who determined that Great Lakes Dredge and Dock Company is the lowest responsible bidder.
 The proposed timeline submitted as a part of the bid package from Great Lakes Dredge & Dock indicates that the project will begin in the Town of Duck on April 1, 2017 with a projected completion in Duck early summer.
 Kitty Hawk, and Kill Devil Hills projects will follow.

 Dare County Board of Commissioners met on March 17 at 8:30 a.m. to review the bids received, and it was unanimously approved by the Commissioners to issue a Notice to Award the construction contract to Great Lakes Dredge & Dock.
-The award is contingent on Local Government Commission (LGC) approval of the financing of the project and it is expected they will be under contract before the end of June 2016.
-View Bid & Rebid FAQs here.
+See the Dare County Beach Nourishment contract here (very large file)

 Estimated Project Cost:

-- Dare County: $7.7 million funded by Dare County using occupancy tax revenues collected specifically for beach nourishment projects
+- Dare County: $7,094,929 funded by Dare County using occupancy tax revenues collected specifically for beach nourishment projects

-- Duck: $6.889 million to be funded through the issuance of Special Obligation Bonds (SOBs) to be paid back over five years at an estimated annual debt service of $1,221,390; debt service to be funded as follows:
+- Duck: $6,963,000 to be funded through the issuance of Special Obligation Bonds (SOBs) to be paid back over five years at a cost to the town of $1,221,390; debt service to be funded as follows:

 Estimated Debt Service Funding: